Jay Baruchel: Personal life

 Baruchel was engaged to actress Alison Pill from 2011 to 2013.
 He alluded to their break-up in a Twitter post on February 16, 2013.
-In May 2018, Baruchel announced his engagement to his girlfriend Rebecca-Jo Dunham.
-They were married on September 21, 2019, in Portugal.
+In September 2019, Baruchel married Rebecca-Jo Dunham.
+In September 2026, Baruchel announced that they are expecting their first child.

 Baruchel has said that he is "probably agnostic".

-Baruchel has several tattoos among which, a Celtic cross on his upper right arm to honour his Irish heritage, and a red maple leaf on his left pectoral.
+He has several tattoos including a Celtic cross on his upper right arm to honour his Irish heritage and a red maple leaf on his left pectoral.

 Baruchel has been a supporter of Scottish football club Celtic F.C. since the early 2000s; in 2016, he co-produced a documentary detailing his journey towards falling in love with the club.